 FURNITURE!
 FURNITURE!!

-LFRED OVERTURE, having removed to the A large, new and extensive building on Sycamore street, nearly opposite Donnans & Johnson, has purchased the most superior and extensive stock of Furniture ever exhibited in the city, to which he invites the attention of housekeepers and others in want of superior articles in his line pledging entire satisfaction in quality and price.
-His stock is composed of Sofas, Divans, Parlor chairs, Mahogany wa.idrobes, and Book cases, Marble top Bureaus, Centre Tables, Spring and other Bedsteads, Sociables, &c.
+LFRED OVERTURE, having removed to the A large, new and extensive building on Sycamore street, nearly opposite Donnans & Johnson, has purchased the most superior and extensive stock of Furniture ever exhibited in the city, to which he invites the attention of house-keepers and others in want of superior articles in his line, pledging entire satisfaction in quality and price.
+His stock is composed of Sofas, Divans, Parlor chairs, Mahogany wandrobes, and Book cases, Marble top Bureaus, Centre Tables, Spring and other Bedsteads, Sociables, &c.
 He will also make to order any article in his line, as he has some of the best workmen in the city in his employ.
 He solicits a call from his friends and the public.

-He will pay particular attention to the Undertaking De partment, for which purpose he will keep a good assort-ment of Burial Cases of every description.
-He will have in attendance on funeral occasions a careful driver and good bearse.
+He will pay particular attention to the Undertaking Department, for which purpose he will keep a good assort-ment of Burial Cases of every description.
+He will have in attendance on funeral occasions a careful driver and good hearse.
 Petersburg, Va., April 9, 1860.
-WEEKLY ARRIVALS OF CARRIAGES, Rocka-WAYS and BUGGIES, made expressly for Virginia and North-Carolina.
+WAYS and BUGGIES, made expressly for Virginia and North-Carolina.
 They are of the latest style and superior workmanship.
-Also, SADDLES and HARNESS of the best materials, and of my own manufacturer Call and see my stock before purchasing elsewhere.
+Also, SADDLES and HARNESS of the best materials, and of my own manufacture.
+Call and see my stock before purchasing elsewhere.

 A. C. HARRISON.

 No. 123 Sycamore street, Petersburg, Va.
-April, 1860.

 REMOVAL.

-GEORGE L. BIDGOOD, BOOKSELLER,
+GEORGE L. BIDGOOD, BOOKSELLER.

-Agent Methodist Depository, RICHMOND, VIRGINIA,

-WOULD respectfully inform his friends and V the public, that he has removed to the store
+Agent Methodist Depository, RICHMOND, VIRGINIA.
+Would respectfully inform his friends and the public, that he has removed to the store

-NO. 161 MAIN STREET, Recently occupied by Mr. Chas.
-A. Gwatkin, and one door below Messrs.
+NO. 161 MAIN STREET.
+Recently occupied by Mr. Chas.
+A. Gwatkin, and one door below Messi's.
 Kent, Pain & Co.
-His stock of

-BOOKS, STATIONERY, AND FANCY ARTICLES, will compare favorably with any house South.
-He has selected with great care a splendid assortment of stationery. to suit the most fastidious.
-A collection of choice MIS-CELLANEOUS, STANDARD AND THEOLOGICAL WORKS, of the newest editions, and indeed the latest popular, moral publications as soon as published.
+His stock of BOOKS, STATIONERY, AND FANCY ARTICLES. will compare favorably with any house South.
+He has aclected with great care a splendid assortment of stationery, to suit the most fastidious.
+A collection of choice MISCELLANEOUS, STANDARD AND THEOLOGICAL WORKS, of the newest editions, and indeed the latest popular, moral publications as soon as published.

 The trade can be supplied with our own own Books upon the same terms as at the Nashville house.
-For terms, see Catalogue, which will be furnished gratis, comfort and ease of the customer.
-Also polite and accommodating clerks are employed.
+For terms, see Catalogue, which will be furnished gratis.